toryas/serverless-glue/README.md

     plugins:
         - serverless-glue
     ```
-## How work
+## How it works

-The plugin create CloufFormation resources of your configuration before make the serverless deploy then add it to the serverless template.
+The plugin creates CloufFormation resources of your configuration before make the serverless deploy then add it to the serverless template.

 So any glue-job deployed with this plugin is part of your stack too.

-## How configure your GlueJobs
+## How to configure your GlueJob(s)

 Configure yours glue jobs in the root of servelress.yml like this: